 Week 1 - Line drawing and right brain exercises, mark making, types of line, sighting, negative spaces and paper types.

-Week 2 - Tone and texture, simplifying and creating form, pen, pencils and charcoal.
+Week 2 - Tone and texture, shading, simplifying and creating form using pens, pencils or charcoal.

 Week 3 - Perspective - getting depth into your drawings and your buildings correct.

-Week 4 - Dynamic composition, rule of thirds and odds, enlarging from a photo or gridding up.
+Week 4 - Dynamic composition, rules of composition, enlarging from a photo - gridding up.

 Week 5 - Human figure and faces.

-Week 6 - Pen & wash, colour theory and back to the drawing board!
+Week 6 - Pen & wash and other drawing tools, colour theory and back to the drawing board!

 Cartridge paper (A4 or bigger); a board or table easel to rest on if you like to work at an angle; a range of pencils from HB to 9B; a soft eraser; set square and ruler; charcoal (optional).
 For week 6 you may like to bring some fine-tipped drawing pens (0.3-0.7) or ink and nibs and watercolour paints and a brush, but they are all optional.